 - Provide direction for departments wanting to participate in the provincial wildfire services group that may be required for structure protection in a provincial wildfire emergency

 - Support and ensure oversight to the local assistants to the fire commissioner (LAFC) and provide advice about administration and enforcement of the Fire Services Act and the British Columbia Fire Code and if necessary, through provincial fire orders

 Local assistants to the fire commissioner must report fires to the OFC according to the following criteria:

 - All fatal fires or critical injury incidents (immediate)

 - Explosions (immediate)

-- Fires of unusual origin or circumstance - unusual fire/smoke spread, or which involve circumstances that may result in widespread public concern (e.g.: environmental hazard)
+- Fires of unusual or complex origin or circumstance, such as unusual smoke or fire spread, or which involve circumstances that may result in widespread public concern like an environmental hazard

 The deputy fire commissioner may assign an investigator to attend immediately, depending on the circumstances and time the notification is received.